 - Information about getting an abortion in Japan:

-- AMDA provides medical information and can recommend medical services and clinics by telephone in Japanese: AMDA
+- AMDA provides medical information and can recommend medical services and clinics by telephone in Japanese, and 7 other languages.
+For more information about language availability, see the AMDA website: AMDA

 Rh factor and termination of pregnancy